18F/handbook/pages/performance-management/index.md

 ### Who is eligible for the end of year performance bonus?

-Employees who occupy eligible positions as of September 30, 2022, and who receive an eligible rating of record, will receive an Individual Performance Award (IPA).
+Employees who occupy eligible positions as of September 30, of the current fiscal year, and who receive an eligible rating of record, may receive an Individual Performance Award (IPA).
 “Ratings of Record (Annual)” should be completed in HR Links by November 14, or that employee may not receive their award timely.